 The lake itself is pretty and there are various hiking opportunities in the area, including Glaciar Huemul (for a small cost of several US dollars) and walking the trails along the shores.
 There is also a boat tour available leaving from the dock by the end of the road in the summer months.
 This boat can also take you to the start of the trail to Glaciar Vespignani.

 If you have a car, you can drive to Lago del Desierto yourself – just use caution on the rocky road.
-We have been told the condition of the road has declined and there are mixed sentiments on driving it in a low clearance vehicle.
+We have been told the condition of the road has declined recently and there are mixed notes on driving it in a low clearance vehicle.
 You can also rent bikes in El Chaltén or hire a tour guide/private transport.

 5. Sample Some Local Brews & Local Foods